CoinCulture/evm-tools/analysis/ethersignal/ethersignal.md

 0009: 000000000000000000000000000000000000000000000000000000007a6668bf
 ```

+(An unsuccessful call would have a 0x0 at the top instead of the 0x1).

 Before checking the return value, we remove three unneeded elements from the stack
-by swaping out the return value below them and popping them.
+by swaping out the return value below them and popping them off:
-Then we run ISZERO twice, which returns a 0x01 if the call returned a 0x1, and a 0x0 otherwise
-- hence it is effectively redundant.

 ```
 183    SWAP4